chiragsuthar155/chiragsuthar155/README.md

 - 🔭 I’m currently working on **MusicPlayer, E-Commerce**

-- 🌱 I’m currently learning **React JS, Data Structure And Algorithms**
+- 🌱 I’m currently learning **DevOps, Data Structure And Algorithms**

 - 👨‍💻 All of my projects are available at [https://github.com/chiragsuthar155](https://github.com/chiragsuthar155)